aswanback/generator/README.md

 # Dataset Generation
 This repo is the starting point of the PART dataset generation effort to make a synthetic dataset for training a ML model for the AUVSI SUAS competition.
 See purdueieee.org/partieee for more info.
+This repo is no longer updated.

 ## Target Generation
 Run src/make_targets.py to generate targets by calling\